Below you will find information about:

 I wouldn't be here today if it wasn't for me taking a few risks.
 When I competed in a voice acting competition, I almost backed out because I was so nervous and worried that I would embarrass myself.
 I set that fear aside, competed, and won.
 That win earned me an audition at Funimation.
 Thankfully I was ready for this opportunity.
 I had years of experience as an on-stage actor, so I was prepared for this risk.
 Another example of a risk involves me auditioning for roles that I didn't feel I could do as well as someone else.
 I decided to push through my self-doubt and auditioned anyway.
 I have booked many roles this way, to my surprise.
 A risk many people debate on is the choice to move to another state to pursue a specific genre of voice-over.
 I recommend training first before uprooting your entire life.
 Test the waters first before jumping in.

 As a voice actor, you are an independent contractor.
-This is not a steady career and work is never guaranteed.
+Being self-employed is not always a steady career and work is never guaranteed.
 When you go weeks without booking voice-work, you need to be prepared financially, so it's recommended that you don't quit your day-job!
 One of the reasons being sometimes voice acting gigs don’t pay well.
 And even when you DO book, it's not going to be every gig that you audition for.
-Voice-work is not always consistent, no matter how talented you may be.
+As a freelancer, voice-over work is not always consistent, no matter how talented you may be.
 Through it all, it’s a good idea to have a job that guarantees you a paycheck each month.

 Do your research on the characters that you are voicing for, but do not become attached to their characteristics.
 Things change and you have to learn to adapt to whichever direction the client or director wants to take the character.
 Be open to change and listen very closely to what the client or director wants from you. (a coach can help you practice taking direction well in a fast-paced environment)